hamadichihaoui/unsupervised_anomaly_detection/README.md

 <img src="assets/training_samples.JPG" alt="drawing" width="100%" height="100%"/>
 </p>

 So, I argue that the problem of unsupervised fault detection assuming a contaminated training dataset is challenging even for a human being.
-And in order to be solvobale, the data distribution should be exactly a mixture of ONLY two salient modes, which may rarely be the case for real world data.
+And in order to be solvoble, the data distribution should be exactly a mixture of ONLY two salient modes, which may rarely be the case in the real world.

 ## Out Of Distribution Detection through GAN's Mode Collapse